2024

 Today, different methods of electric heating are available, like resistance heating, induction heating, arc heating, dielectric heating, etc.

-The type of electric heating in which object is heated due to only the resistance of the material of the object is called resistance heating.
+Definition | The type of electric heating in which object is heated by the process of electromagnetic induction is called induction heating. | The type of electric heating in which object is heated due to only the resistance of the material of the object is called resistance heating. |

-The power loss in resistance (I2R loss) is principle used in the resistance heating.
+Principle of heating | The electromagnetic induction is the principle behind the induction heating. | The power loss in resistance (I2R loss) is principle used in the resistance heating. |

-There are two types of resistance heating namely, direct resistance heating and indirect resistance heating.
+Types | There are two types of induction heating namely, direct-induction heating and indirect induction heating. | There are two types of resistance heating namely, direct resistance heating and indirect resistance heating. |

-In case of induction heating, the electric current flows through a coil of an electromagnet of the induction heater.
+Current carrying part | In case of induction heating, the electric current flows through a coil of an electromagnet of the induction heater. | In resistance heating, the electric current flows through a wire of high resistance to produce heat. |

-In resistance heating, the heat is produced by a resistance wire and then transferred to the object to be heated.
+Heating part | In induction heating, the heat is directly produced in the object to be heated by the electromagnetic induction. | In resistance heating, the heat is produced by a resistance wire and then transferred to the object to be heated. |

 Ready to learn more?